The Structure of Occupational Mobility in France: Introduction

 We apply our framework to the French labor market using employer tax data from 2012 to 2020 to construct year-on-year occupational transition matrices (Section \ref{sec:constructMatrix}).
 The transition matrix exhibits an inherent block structure, with, on average, only one out of six occupations per block exhibiting significant inter-block transitions (Section \ref{sec:clusteringBRIM}).
 The implied steady state of this occupational transition matrix is far from the current distribution of workers across occupations.
 Over half of the occupations deviate more than 10\% from the implied steady state distribution (Section \ref{sec:stationaryDist}).
 Furthermore, transitions into and out of the employed labor force account for $\sim40\%$ of all inter-community transitions, suggesting the existence of important barriers hindering direct movement between occupational communities (Section \ref{sec:entryExit}).

 To identify the occupations acting as bottlenecks to reallocation we introduce two metrics: transferability and accessibility.
-Transferability quantifies the diversity of outside options for a given occupation, while accessibility quantifies the diversity of pathways to a given occupation (accessibility) (Section \ref{sec:fitnessandcomplex}).
+Transferability quantifies the diversity of outside options for a given occupation, while accessibility quantifies the diversity of pathways to a given occupation (Section \ref{sec:fitnessandcomplex}).
 This enables us to classify occupations into four categories: (1) Hub, (2) Diffuser, (3) Channel, and (4) Condenser occupations.
 Overall, 93\% of occupations are condensers, which emerge as bottleneck occupations due to their low transferability but high accessibility: many workers can transition into these occupations but they offer limited follow-on opportunities.
+This aligns with human capital theory, which posits that as workers gain experience and accumulate occupation-specific skills, their incentives to transition to different occupations decrease, resulting in lower mobility over time \citep{becker2009human, marginson2019limitations}.
+Our framework complements this theory by introducing metrics that quantify the structural properties of actual transitions, offering a novel perspective on the constraints in labor reallocation while remaining consistent with the underlying principles of human capital theory.

-Furthermore, transferability is negatively correlated with the number of employees in a given occupation.
+Furthermore, we find that transferability is negatively correlated with the number of employees in a given occupation.
 In Section~\ref{ssec:bottlenecks}, we show that our accessibility metric successfully identifies occupations with high betweenness centrality, a metric commonly used in the literature to determine bottlenecks.
 In particular, occupations with high accessibility show high skill similarity with occupations inside \textit{and} outside of the community, making them the entry-points for inter-community transitions.

 Our main contribution to the literature is the additional information gained from the transferability metric.
 Specifically, occupations with high transferability have a high skill similarity to occupations outside of the community, thus serving as the origins of inter-community occupational transitions.
-Together with the negative relationship between transferability and the number of employees in an occupation, it is these occupations that may be at the heart of slow labour reallocation.
-To illustrate how one could use these metrics to design policy interventions, in Section~\ref{sec:policy} we show that targeted retraining programs utilizing the transferability and accessibility metrics demonstrate sensible improvement in effectiveness compared to skill-based approaches alone.
+Together with the negative relationship between transferability and the number of employees in an occupation, it is these occupations that may be at the heart of slow labor reallocation.
+To demonstrate how these metrics can effectively inform policy interventions, Section~\ref{sec:policy} illustrates that leveraging both transferability and accessibility metrics can help identify occupations for targeted policies aimed at reducing frictions in the labor market.